cozy/cozy-client/docs/api/cozy-client/classes/CozyClient.md

 `getQueryFromState` or directly using `<Query />`. `<Query />` automatically executes its query when mounted if no fetch policy has been indicated.

+If the query is called under the fetch policy's delay, then the query is not executed and nothing is returned.
+If you need a result anyway, please use `fetchQueryAndGetFromState` instead

 *Parameters*

 | Name | Type | Description |